 Notes on the Geography of Northern India: Lucknow Residency

-The Residency, or the home of the British representative stationed in princely Lucknow, was destroyed in 1857 yet has lingered on as an important monument ever since, first to the intrepidity of the British under siege and since 1947 to the determination of India's early freedom fighters.
+The Residency, or the home of the British representative stationed in princely Lucknow, was destroyed in 1857 yet has lingered on as an important monument ever since, first to the intrepidity of the British under siege and since 1947 to the determination of India's freedom fighters.

 "The Residency is the spot which all Englishmen will wish to visit first in Lucknow."
 So speaks colonial-era editions of Murray's Handbook for India.
 Its location may have been selected by Claude Martin, who had been, among other things, a land surveyor for the East India Company.